FranciscoOnt/checkout-sdk-js/docs/interfaces/adyenv2paymentinitializeoptions.md

 **`deprecated`** The location to insert the Adyen 3DS V2 component.
 Use additionalActionOptions instead as this property will be removed in the future

-*__deprecated__*: The location to insert the Adyen 3DS V2 component.
-Use additionalActionOptions instead as this property will be removed in the future

 ___

 ###  threeDS2Options